IMPORTANT COVID-19 Coronavirus Updates Regarding Visitor Restrictions

 One visitor (18 and older) may act as a support person during the labor and post-partum process.
 All other family/friends/siblings must stay home.
 This visitor must be screened regarding exposure and without symptoms.
-Doulas may be present as long as they show proof of their position.

 The visitation list for infants in the Good Samaritan Hospital NICU and Bethesda North Special Care Nursery (SCN) will be limited to Mom and the holder of the second ID bracelet.
 They can come at the same time.
 Any time an approved visitor enters the hospital, they will need to bring their ID bracelet with them to help identify that they are an approved visitor.
 Visitors will then need to undergo screening, which will include both a risk questionnaire and temperature check, prior to being permitted to enter the NICU or SCN.
 No one under 18 will be allowed in the unit.

 For the allowed exceptions, these rules apply: